CALL US

 Small businesses should prioritise simplicity for strategic promotion planning.
 A lean marketing calendar can outline straightforward promotions tied to easy-to-recognise events like local holidays or special store anniversaries.
 This approach reduces the need for extensive planning and execution.

 Additionally, encouraging cross-functional collaboration need not be resource-intensive; it can involve informal discussions between teams to ensure promotions align with overall business goals.
-By streamlining processes and maximising the utility of existing resources, small businesses can effectively implement a high-low pricing strategy while keeping employee workloads in check and resource limitations in mind.
+By streamlining processes and maximizing the utility of existing resources, small businesses can effectively implement a high-low pricing strategy.
+This approach helps keep employee workloads in check and considers resource limitations.

 Small- and medium-sized firm employees frequently have their hands full of workloads.
 But, our findings show that with the right set-up and pricing plans in place, incremental earnings gains can begin to occur in less than 12 weeks.
 After 6 months, your teams can capture at least 1.0-3.25% more margin using better price management processes.
 After 9-12 months, businesses often generate between 7-11% additional margin each year as they identify more complex and previously unrealised opportunities, efficiencies, and risks.